dbolser/registry-factory/README.md

 <!-- ### Shared modules -->
 <details>
 <summary> Shared modules </summary>
-A registry can be created to store shared modules.
+To specify specific registries and have them share modules, we use the Factory class.
 Shared modules are modules that are used in multiple registries (e.g. a model and a module).

 ```Python
 from registry_factory.factory import Factory